 By default when the network sharing is enabled the VMnet2 interface would get an IP address from the private network range 192168.137.0/24.

-- Open command prompt and verify the VMnet2 IP address by typing ipconfig
+Open the command prompt and verify the VMnet2 IP address by typing ipconfig

 As you can see the IP address of Vmnet2 is 192.168.137.1